Data AcQuisition And Real-Time AnalysisScope - Spectrum - Spectrogram - Signal Generator

 Below the Y-axis labels are left-right arrow buttons which can be used to adjust the low end of the X-axis expansion.
 A similar pair at the right side of the X-Axis control the high end.
 But you can just put the mouse near either end of the axis and drag it.
 Specific end values can be entered from the X-Axis control dialog.

-Next to Pause are four display channel select buttons.
-When you toggle Generator or Input on, all active channels are displayed by default, and the relevant display select button is shown with its associated trace color.
-You can toggle off any channel you don't want to see at the moment by clicking on its display select button, which will go to gray until you toggle it back on.
+To the left of the readouts are four channel display buttons.
+When you toggle Generator or Input on, all active channels are displayed by default, and the relevant display button is shown with its associated trace color.
+You can toggle off any channel you don't want to see at the moment by clicking on its display button, which will go to gray until you toggle it back on.
 This only affects the trace display; Generator channels still send data to the outputs, and the Averager still accumulates data, for example.
 If a channel is inactive in its control menu, its display select button is grayed and disabled.

 Questions?
 Comments?
 Contact us!We respond to ALL inquiries, typically within 24 hrs.